Abhimanyu3994/weather-app/README.md

 A personal mood journal web application that integrates real-time weather data using the openweathermap API.
-This application allows users to log their daily mood and can also input their thoughts with an emoji and their desired dates
+This application allows users to log their daily mood and can also input their thoughts with an emoji and their desired dates.

 Features based on goals

 - Daily mood selection with 5 different mood options